heroLFG/hugo-herolfg-site/content/posts/my-paths-forward-policy.md

 ### My Policy

 I am willing to spend over 1 hour per day on average having public conversations with people on the internet.
 You can join my [discord server](https://discord.gg/wTsBWce).
-I plan on helping to build a better discussion plugin for this site instead of disqus and recommend against using disqus for now.

 If you ask me a publicly visible question, I will eventually respond.
 I will usually respond within 48 hours.
 If I don't respond within 48 hours, do not hesitate to ask the question again and try to mention my username specifically to help get my attention.